macOS

 1. Double-click on the file tl-x.y.z_rel-client-macos.iso.

-The Alt key (also know as the Option key) behaves very differently on macOS compared to its behaviour on other platforms.
+The Alt key (also known as the Option key) behaves very differently on macOS compared to its behavior on other platforms.
 It closely resembles the PC AltGr key, found on international keyboards.
 ThinLinc therefore treats these keys in a special manner on macOS in order to provide a good integration between the client and the remote ThinLinc system.

 Whenever either of the Alt keys are pressed, ThinLinc will behave as if AltGr was pressed.
-The left Command key is used as a replacement for Alt in order to use shortcuts like Alt+F. The right Command key retains its behaviour of acting like the Super/Windows key.
+The left Command key is used as a replacement for Alt to use shortcuts like Alt+F. The right Command key retains its behavior of acting like the Super/Windows key.